skamithi/NetworkDocopt/README.md

 NetworkDocopt is a command line argument parser for networking focused applications.
-This was heavily inspired by the docopt module at http://docopt.org/ (no code from docopt as used however).
+This was heavily inspired by the docopt module at http://docopt.org/ (no code from docopt was used however).
 The key differences are:

 - Support for specific types of <> variable tags with sanity checking:
     - \<ip\> or \<source-ip\>   : Must enter a valid IPv4 Address